Vol. 04 · Issue 14 · APR 2026

 Why The Edge's Delay Sounds Different

-Most guitarists use delay as an ambient effect — a bit of echo to add depth and space.
+Most guitarists use delay as a background effect, a bit of echo to add depth after the fact.
 The Edge uses delay as a rhythmic instrument.
-His delay repeats aren't just echoes of what he played.
-They fill in the gaps between his picked notes, creating complex rhythmic patterns from simple picking patterns.
+His repeats aren't just echoes of what he played.
+They fill the gaps between his picked notes, creating intricate patterns from simple, deliberate picking.
+He plays half the notes.
+The delay plays the other half.
+And together, they create something bigger than either could alone.

 The secret is the dotted eighth note delay.
-While most delay effects are set to quarter notes or straight eighth notes (which repeat in time with the beat), a dotted eighth delay is slightly longer than a straight eighth note — exactly 75% of one beat.
-This offset timing means the delay repeats land between the beats, interlocking with your picked notes to create a cascading, kaleidoscopic rhythm.
+This is one of the clearest examples of how signal chain order shapes tone.
+The Edge runs delay into a slightly dirty amp, breaking the conventional rule of delay after distortion.
+While most delay effects are set to quarter notes or straight eighth notes (repeating right on the beat), a dotted eighth delay is slightly longer: exactly 75% of one beat.
+That offset timing means the delay repeats land between the beats, interlocking with the dry notes to create a cascading, shimmering rhythm.

-When The Edge plays steady eighth notes with a dotted eighth delay, the combination of his dry signal and the delay repeats produces a pattern that sounds like fast, intricate sixteenth-note picking — even though he's only picking half the notes.
-The delay does the other half.
-It's brilliantly efficient and creates a signature sound that's instantly recognizable.
+When The Edge plays steady eighth notes with a dotted eighth delay, the combination of his dry signal and the repeats produces a pattern that sounds like fast, intricate sixteenth-note picking, even though he's only picking half the notes.
+The delay fills in the rest.
+It's beautifully efficient, and it works in any context where a single guitar needs to fill a large space: arenas, theaters, stages of any size.

 The Dotted Eighth Formula